-The Adoption Support and Preservation Program (ASAP) was created to help adoptive parents succeed on every level by providing a state-wide, seamless system that supports children and families with pre and post adoption services that promote permanency and also help communities nurture adoptive families.
+The Adoption Support and Preservation Program (ASAP) helps adoptive parents succeed on every level by providing a state-wide, seamless system that supports children and families with pre and post adoption services that promote permanency and also help communities nurture adoptive families.
 ASAP provides the following services to Tennessee families who have either made their intent to adopt known or who have already finalized adoptions through Tennessee’s Department of Children’s Services.
 Since 2004, ASAP has served approximately 4,600 children.

 Adoption Support and Preservation staff members are on call to assist families across the state of Tennessee.
-Families may contact the ASAP helpline at 888.848.ASAP to begin services and to learn more about the program.
-Referring professionals are encouraged to contact ASAP with any questions and may refer families for ASAP services by contacting ASAP at 888.848.ASAP.
+Families may contact the ASAP helpline at 888.848.ASAP to make a request to begin services and to learn more about the program.
+Referring professionals are encouraged to contact ASAP with any questions and to refer families for ASAP services by contacting ASAP at 888.848.ASAP.